jhancock532/Three-JS-Music-Visualiser/README.md

 const MAX_SOUND_VALUE = 256;
 ```
 The `soundDataArray` is going to be where we store the music waveform data.
 The `context` and `analyser` will do all the processing of the audio for us.
 What does `soundDataArray` look like?
-It contains the heights for the bars in the below music visualiser snapshot, and an elements max value is 256.
+It contains the heights for the bars in the below music visualiser snapshot.
+As you might have guessed, each element in the array has a max value of 256.

 ![A series of vertical bars in a row.](http://www.smartjava.org/sites/default/files/localhost_Dev_WebstormProjects_webaudio_example3.html.png)